Berkshires for the Holidays

 One of my favorite things about this museum is that many of Rockwell’s paintings and drawings are displayed alongside the reference photos he used as guidance.
 These are fascinating to see, mainly because they help the viewer to recognize Rockwell’s talent.
 I also learned a lot by reading the gallery notes displayed beside his works; for example, that he was heavily influenced by the Dutch masters, especially Johannes Vermeer.

 Naumkeag is another attraction you won’t want to miss, especially if you are visiting the Berkshires during the holiday season.
 This Gilded Age mansion and 48-acre estate in Stockbridge, once the summer home of a wealthy New York City attorney, is owned and managed today by The Trustees of Reservations.
-From Nov.
-21 through Dec.
-31, Naumkeag will hold its annual Winterlights event, when the estate’s gardens will be illuminated with acres of enchanting displays.
+In November and December, Naumkeag will hold its annual Winterlights event, when the estate’s gardens will be illuminated with acres of enchanting displays.
 Family-friendly activities such as scavenger hunts will be part of the fun.
-Refreshments will be available, too.
-Visit Naumkeag’s website for Winterlights hours.
+As with most of our events in 2020, capacity is limited due to the CIVID-19 pandemic.
+Winterlights tickets will sell out, so visit their website for details.

 The final stop on my Berkshires adventure was Hancock Shaker Village in Pittsfield.
 This former Shaker commune, founded in 1790, is remarkably well preserved, and a working farm is still in operation.
 Vegetables, fruit and herbs are grown on the property, and livestock such as cows, sheep and turkeys roam the village’s fields.
 The village’s buildings are a sight to behold, some with original marble floors, and all featuring the Shakers’ extraordinary craftsmanship, brightly colored signature paint, and impressive ingenuity.